-Application materials submitted to the Admission's Office are valid for one year from the date filed.
-Students who do not enroll within a year after being granted admission to the Seminary must file a new application.
-Former students who have been out of the college for a full year must file a new application and must re-enter under the latest academic Catalog.
+Application materials submitted to the Admission's Office are valid for one year from the date submitted.

+Students who do not enroll within a year after being granted admission to the seminary must submit a new application.
+Students who have been inactive for a full academic year must submit a new application and must re-enter under the latest Catalog.